alealexpro100/linux_install/README.md

 * Execute `./install_sys.sh your/profile.sh` using installation profile to install system.
 * That's all.
 You have installed system.
 Good luck!

-## About
-Install a base linux system from any linux distribution.
-Supported linux distros:
-* Debian-based distros
-* Archlinux

 ## Contents of project:
 * auto-configs/ - Directory with working configs for auto installation.
-Latest generated config saved to `auto-configs/last_gen.sh`
-* bin/ - Core parts for this script.
+* bin/ - Tools for this script.
 They use only `alexpro100_lib.sh`.
 * custom/ - Your custom script and files.
 See `custom/README_custom.md`.
 * lib/ - Installation files.
-Easy-to-edit install system.
+Easy-to-edit installation system.
 * install_sys.sh - Main script.
+Requries profile for work.
+* profile_gen.sh - Profile generator.
 * private_parametres - File with private parametres.
 Your parametres.
 * public_parametres - File with public parametres.
 Do NOT delete it.
 * version_install - Version of this script.